SirGoodenough/Home-Assistant-Config/README.md

 **If you have any questions, comments or additions be sure to add an issue and bring them up on my Discord Server:**

+Also feel free to check out the code segments and Blueprints that I have on my Gist here:  https://gist.github.com/SirGoodenough

 ### Contact Links:
 * [Discord WhatAreWeFixingToday](https://discord.gg/Uhmhu3B)
 * [What are we Fixing Today Homepage](https://www.WhatAreWeFixing.Today/)